 What is an intra-corporate transferee residence permit?

-An intra-corporate transferee residence permit is a work and residence permit for managers, specialists and trainees with a nationality from outside the European Union (EU), the European Economic Area (EEA) or Switzerland.
-These are the situations in which your employer can apply for an intra-corporate transferee residence permit for you.
+An intra-corporate transferee residence permit is a work and residence permit for managers, specialists and trainees who are nationals of countries outside the European Union (EU), the European Economic Area (EEA) or Switzerland.
+In these situations, your employer can apply for an intra-corporate transferee residence permit on your behalf:

-- You live and work for a company established outside the EU and you will be transferred to a branch of this company in the Netherlands.
-Or to another company that is part of the same group of companies.
+- You live and work for a company established outside the EU.
+You will be transferred to a branch of that company in the Netherlands.
+Or to another company in the same group.

-Will you be transferred to branches in various EU countries?
-Then your employer needs to apply for the residence permit in the country where you will work the longest.
+Will you be transferred to branches in several EU countries?
+If so, your employer must apply for your residence permit in the country where you will be working the longest.

 No residence permit for short-term mobility

-An employee who comes for short-term mobility does not need a residence permit.
-Short-term mobility applies if you have an intra-corporate transferee residence permit from a different EU country, and you will work in the Netherlands for less than 90 out of 180 days.
+An employee coming for short-term mobility does not need a residence permit.
+Short-term mobility applies if you have an intra-corporate transferee residence permit from another EU country.
+And if you will be working in the Netherlands for less than 90 days out of a total of 180 days.

 Report short-term mobility to the Employee Insurance Agency (UWV)

-In the case of short-term mobility, your employer must notify the Employee Insurance Agency (in Dutch: Uitvoeringsinstituut Werknemersverzekeringen or UWV) that you are coming to work temporarily in the Netherlands.
-Your employer arranges this by using the notification forms of the UWV.
+Are you coming for short-term mobility?
+Your employer must notify the Employee Insurance Agency (in Dutch: Uitvoeringsinstituut Werknemersverzekeringen or UWV).
+Your employer can use the UWV notification forms to inform them that you are going to work temporarily in the Netherlands.

 Employer: sponsor or recognised sponsor